 If you'd like to see some of Katrina's jewellery you can have a look here.

 Farley is Katrina’s partner in life, productivity and the pursuit of purse perfection.
-A practical lad, Farley helps design and make the purses, manage the books, make the market stalls, muck out the stables and herds the words.
+A practical lad, Farley helps design and make the products, manages the books, makes the market stalls, problem solves production and herds the words.
 His background includes an automotive trade, hospitality, classical music, leatherwork, arts writing, management, and a university degree in Anthropology and English Literature.
 The usual joke is 'what is it that Farley hasn't done?'
 Funnily enough, his nanna was also a seamstress.

-Fella - sorter of buttons and tangler of thread
+Fella - sorter of buttons and fluffer of fabrics